-Do not stick anything on the airbag covers and do not cover them with other materials
+Do not fix any objects onto the airbag covers and do not cover them with other materials.

 Each airbag is triggered only once.
 Have deployed airbags replaced by a workshop.
-Above that it might be necessary to have the steering wheel, the instrument panel, parts of the panelling, the door seals, handles and the seats replaced.
+Furthermore, it may be necessary to have the steering wheel, the instrument panel, parts of the panelling, the door seals, handles and the seats replaced.